Resources

 If you feel there were exceptional circumstances that were outside your control with regard to the handling of your claim, you can request a review of your claim under an Exceptional Circumstances process.

 To begin this process, you must comprehensively outline your situation in an Exceptional Circumstances Request Form, attach any additional information to substantiate your claim, and email your request to the Support Centre at support@ppaonline.com.au.
-We will refer all requests to the Department of Health and Aged Care for their consideration.
+We will refer all requests to the Department of Health and Aged Care (the Department) for their consideration.

 The Exceptional Circumstances process can take up to 30 days to be completed and you may be required to provide further evidence to substantiate your position.
 Please note that this process is for exceptional circumstances only.